microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 GT_MAX_PROXIMITY_LIGHTS 4
 ```

-To add support for more than 4 lights the above changes must be made as well as within a few other locations.
+To add support for more than 4 lights the above changes must be made as well as the below changes.

 1) Within the UpdateParameterCollection method in GTProximityLightComponent.cpp change each instance of ParameterNames (6 in total) to include a new entry.